-Clients on extended programmes (more than one week) who rely heavily on smoking will be offered a choice at point of referral or on day one of their provision as to how they wish to meet the smoking policy:
+Clients on extended programmes (more than 1 week) who rely heavily on smoking will be offered a choice at point of referral or on day one of their provision as to how they wish to meet the smoking policy:

-- 1.1 Refrain from smoking from day one - 1.2 Follow the '3, 2, 1, 0' process - 1.2.1 The first part of provision, the client can pre-plan up to 3 cigarette breaks. - 1.2.2 The second part of provision, the client can pre-plan up to 2 cigarette breaks. - 1.2.3 The third part of provision the client can plan up to 1 cigarette break. - 1.2.4 On the forth part of provision, the service user would not be permitted any cigarette breaks. - 1.2.5 Breaking these conditions and not conforming to the pre-arranged cigarette breaks will result in the consequences listed below in this policy.
+1.1.
+Refrain from smoking from day one

+1.2.
+Follow the '3, 2, 1, 0' process

+- 1.2.1.
+The first part of a provision, the client can pre plan with the instructor up to 3 cigarette breaks - 1.2.2.
+Second part of a provision, the client can pre plan with the instructor up to 2 cigarette breaks - 1.2.3.
+Third part of a provision, the client can pre plan with the instructor up to 1 cigarette breaks - 1.2.4.
+On the fourth part of a provision the service user would not be permitted any breaks for cigarettes - 1.2.5.
+Breaking these conditions and not conforming to the pre-arranged cigarette breaks will result in the consequences listed below on this policy